 Who is conducting the research?

 The research is being carried out by a group of clinicians in the United Kingdom.
-The Chief Investigator is Dr Donald Grosset from the Department of Neurology, Southern General Hospital, 1345 Govan Road, Glasgow G51 4TF.
+The Chief Investigator is Dr Donald Grosset from the Department of Neurology, Queen Elizabeth University Hospital, 1345 Govan Road, Glasgow G51 4TF.

 What are the possible benefits of taking part?